 If you become over concerned or obsessive about the unattainable goal of perfectionism, it can form a habit or become a full-blown addiction.

 Unfortunately, due to all the variables, this concept of perfection is not either possible nor achievable.
 Even the smallest inability to reach an unrealistic expectation of perfection causes you to begin a habit of "over-expecting".
 Over-expecting cause to get hurt cause it does not work out as you dreamed so you fall into a deep disappointment that can shatter your confidence, esteem and worth with one incident.

 What happens with attempting to achieve an unreachable concept of perfection is you enter into a state of self-judgment.
-You analyze your efforts, methods and particularly yourself.
+You analyze your efforts, methods and Indeed yourself.
 From that you come up with a long mental list of everything you said, felt or did wrong, thinking and labeling yourself a failure toward perfection.
-This judgmental mindset and unproductive endeavor truly defeats the self-confidence and disconnects you from what is important to yourself, loved ones and your life.
+This judgmental mindset and unproductive endeavor honestly defeats the self-confidence and disconnects you from what is relevant to yourself, loved ones and your life.

 3 Tips on Eliminating Perfectionism